 Once a proposal is submitted to a sponsor, the review process may take from six to nine months before the University receives formal notification about its status.
 While Principal Investigators may receive preliminary or informal advice from the sponsor, this advice may precede official notification by as much as several months.
-Because scientific or program approval does not always guarantee funding, No work may be initiated or costs incurred until the sponsor's official written notification is received and accepted by the University.
+Because scientific or program approval does not always guarantee funding, No work may be initiated or costs incurred until the sponsor's official written notification is received and accepted by the University and the IRB has concluded its review.
 When this notification comes directly to the investigator, the award document and any attachments should immediately be forwarded to the OSP for formal acceptance.
-Unless the agency normally distributes awards electronically, emails do not constitute award documentation.
+Unless the agency normally distributes awards electronically, emails do not constitute official award documentation.

 In some instances, the sponsor will wish to negotiate the substance or scope of the work, or the terms and conditions under which an award will be made.
 Negotiations of the technical aspects of a proposal are generally conducted with the sponsor's program officials; negotiations concerning type of award mechanism, terms, and financial arrangements are conducted with the sponsor's grant or contract officials.
-The Principal Investigator and the Assistant Dean for Research, or the Assistant Dean's designee, respectively, are responsible for negotiating the technical and contractual aspects of the proposal.
+The Principal Investigator and the Director of Sponsored Programs of their designee, respectively, are responsible for negotiating the technical and contractual aspects of the proposal.

 It should be noted, however, that in no case should the technical aspects of the project be negotiated without consultation with the Office of Sponsored Programs, since any changes in the project scope are likely to affect the cost elements as well as other performance aspects, particularly the time period.

 If negotiations do result in any major contractual or technical changes to the original proposal, the proposal, as revised, must be resubmitted for internal approval, following the same procedures as those outlined for the original proposal.

 An award may be made in the form of a letter issued by the sponsor or it may consist of a complete contractual document.